Pegasus XL Rocket Glider Kit

 - Glue the three foam centering tabs onto the motor mount on the lines marked, the foam strips are even with the rear end of the motor tube.

 - Test fit the motor mount into the rear of the model.
 It should slide under and be a snug fit under the vertical stab tab.
-The part of the motor tube that extends past the foam tabs should insert first.
-Sand the foam tabs on the motor tube slightly till it fits and insert it so it is recessed 1/2″ into the rear of body tube.
-Make sure the vertical stab stays perpendicular to the wing and the horizontal tabs on the motor tube are evenly spaced above the cutouts on each side of the body tube.
+The taped part of the motor hook should go in first.
+Sand the foam tabs on the motor tube slightly till it fits and insert it so it is recessed 3/4″ into the rear of body tube or flush with the back end of the tab of the vertical stab.
+Make sure the vertical stab stays perpendicular to the wing and the horizontal tabs on the motor tube are evenly spaced above the cutouts on each side of the body tube for the horizontal stabilizers.
 The Horizontal stabs will butt against these tabs and they set the down angle on the stabs so you want them symmetric.

 - Once the fit is correct, run a bead of CA+ down each joint inside the body tube and the vertical stab.
 Make sure not to get glue on the motor hook as it needs to move.
 You don’t need tons of glue here as it just needs to keep from moving forward under thrust.

-- Glue a pushrod/control horn into the top of each elevator half in the pre-made holes.
-The holes will face forward and I prefer to have the pushrod on the side away from the body tube.
+- Glue a pushrod/control horn into the bottom each elevator half in the pre-made holes.
+The holes will face forward and have the pushrod on the side away from the body tube.

 - Apply some foam safe CA+ to the top of the prongs to lock them in place.